Leibniz-HBI/ukraine_twitter_data/README.md

 We share the data in language specific folders.

-The filenames indicate the date of the tweets, one file per day.
+The filenames indicate the date of the tweets.

 Furthermore, every file is available in two CSV versions: